AlSaqr-platform/opentitan/README.md

 ### Run simulations

-To run simulation, you can run the following command providing the biniary to SRAM variable:
+To run simulation, you can run the following command providing the biniary to SRAM variable (use nogui=1 to run in batch mode):

 ```
 make clean sim SRAM=path-to-binary